PierUgit/bitfield/README.md

 # bitfield v0.4.0

+Beta version

-Implementation of a resizable 1-bit logical array, stored in an integer array under the hood.
+Implementation of a 1-bit logical array, stored in an integer array under the hood.
 Not cpu-efficient at all, but memory efficient.

-Limitations:
+Main features:
+- Dynamically resizable array
+- Many operations can be applied on array sections, with a stride.

+## Limitations

-- 1D only
+1D only

-Beta version
+## API

-`type(bitfield_t) :: b` holds the resizable array of bits.
+`type(bitfield_t) :: b` holds a resizable array of bits.

 An array of bits is characterised by a size (number of bits).
 The lower bound is 1 by default, but it can also be any arbitrary integer value.